Reconstruction of 1-D evolution equations and their initial data from one passive measurement: Introduction

 \subsection{Motivation}

-The theory of inverse problems for PDEs is concerned with the following broad question: given a set of observations, can we determine the causal parameters that created those observations in the first place?
-In certain models, one is allowed to actively perform experiments and subsequently measure the response of the system.
-Such models are known as inverse problems with active measurements.
+The theory of inverse problems for PDEs seeks to recover hidden parameters of a system from indirect measurements.
+In many settings, the observer can actively probe the system and measure its response—this leads to inverse problems with active measurements.
 As an example, propagation of acoustic waves through an isotropic medium is governed by the equation

 where $\R_+=(0,\infty)$.
 An experimental setup would be to probe an unknown medium $\Omega$ by sending artificial wave packets and subsequently measuring the reflected waves that arrive back to the surface of the medium.
 This would be equivalent to the knowledge of the following dataset